square/bionic/docs/concepts.rst

     builder.set("core__parallel_execution__enabled", True)

-When parallel execution is enabled, Bionic starts up several worker processes [#f5]_, each of which can work on one value at a time.
-Of course, a worker can only start computing a value once all its dependencies are complete, so the number of processes that can be working at once depends on the :ref:`dependency graph <dagviz>`: if there aren't many branches in the graph, then most of the processes won't do much work.
+When parallel execution is enabled, Bionic starts up several worker processes [#workers]_, each of which can work on one value at a time.
+Of course, a worker can only start computing a value once all its dependencies are complete, so the number of processes that can be working at once depends on the :ref:`dependency graph
+<dagviz>`: if there aren't many branches in the graph, then most of the processes
+won't do much work.
 It does take extra time to set up the processes and move information between them, so parallel execution is not guaranteed to be faster overall.
 However, in general, if you have many expensive operations which don't depend on each other, enabling parallelism will improve performance.

 By default, Bionic will create one worker process for each CPU on your machine.
 This is usually a sensible number, but it can also be set directly: